vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 const textStream = await streamText({
   model: llamacpp
     .CompletionTextGenerator({
-      promptTemplate: llamacpp.prompt.Llama2, // Choose the correct prompt template for your model
+      promptTemplate: llamacpp.prompt.Llama2, // Choose the prompt template from the model card
       maxGenerationTokens: 1024,
       temperature: 0.7,
     })
     .withTextPrompt(),

-  prompt: "Write a short story about a robot learning to love:\n\n", });
+  prompt: "Write a short story about a robot learning to love.", });

 for await (const textPart of textStream) {